nilsojc/Kubernetesresume/README.md

   <img src="https://i.imgur.com/kvT29S2.png"
 </p>

-To check if the EC2 worker nodes are running you can use the command `kubectl get nodes`
+To check if the EC2 worker nodes are running you can use the command `kubectl get nodes` or by searching `Elastic Kubernetes Service` in the AWS Console.